ChainSafe/filecoindot/README.md

 See [the example runtime](./substrate-node-example/runtime/src/lib.rs) for a full example showing how to integrate the pallet into a substrate runtime.

+#### 5. Demo website
+Once you have the node and container running you can test FSB going on https://filecoindot.chainsafe.io/ you will need to have the polkadot.js extention running and the substrate node https://polkadot.js.org/apps/#/explorer

 # ChainSafe Security Policy